Elevation: 11,612 ft

 This peak is found on pages 305 and 306.

-The first entry below addresses the standard route.
-The second entry addresses a new route put up by Dean Lords and Brian Wood.
+Table of contents: (1) first entry below addresses the standard route, it also includes a note from Ken Jones, (2) The second entry addresses a new route put up by Dean Lords and Brian Wood and (3) additional photos.

 KEN JONES OF NEWCASTLE, WA. writes: Bell Mountain, 11,612′ (July 28, 2001).
 Your west face description says to start about 6,400′.
 This is out on the flats below the base of the west ridge – is this a typo?